jeremieboudreault/jeremieboudreault.github.io/_pages/projects.md

 Climate-related health costs and adaptation measures (2025—) ❄️☀️🌳
 -------------------

-*As part of a research grant funded by Actions concertées of FRQ and MELCCGP.*
+*As part of a research grant funded by Actions concertées of FRQ and MELCCFP.*

 - Modelling the health burden of summer and winter conditions in Quebec
 - Projecting the associated health costs under various climate change scenarios